For the news and views you might have missed

 [Originally published in 2010 when few if any people knew the connection between Gates' money and public education.]

 See the Lines of Influence in Education Reform flow chart here.

 After working on this off and on for a few months with input from several other parents, Sue and I sat down this weekend and started to hammer out a bubble diagram of the flow of money and influence in this ed-reform movement that is taking a strangle hold on this country and our children.
 The above link is to a hand drawn diagram that we completed.
-We have tried Visio to put it in some form of an electronic format but it doesn’t work well for this.
-If someone has an idea on software that would work, please let us know.

 Anyway, let’s get down to the nitty-gritty.